stolenfallen1/stolenfallen1/README.md

 🚀  Junior Web / Mobile Developer

-🧠 I'm currently learning Applications Development using MERN and React Native
+🧠 I'm currently learning Applications Development using React, React Native and Firebase

 👯‍♀️ I'm looking to collaborate on projects that revolved around web and mobile development